 Section 12 - Motor Vehicle Registration

-The Ministry of Love shall be responsible for creating a database of all dutifully registered motor vehicles assigned to a licensed motor vehicle operator within Oceania.
+The Ministry of Love and the Ministry of Plenty shall be responsible for creating a database of all dutifully registered motor vehicles assigned to a licensed motor vehicle operator within Oceania.
 Every vehicle operating in Oceania is required to be registered to any operator or potential operator.
 The primary owner of said vehicle shall be responsible to ensure that no unauthorized person operators their motor vehicles and that all fines and penalties are paid for associated with that vehicle.

 Section 13 - Property Rentals

 The Ministry of Plenty shall be responsible for all property rentals within Oceania and may selective choose tenants to engage with.
 Rental Fees per property shall be established at a weekly and or monthly rate(s) and are subject to change at the discretion of the Ministry of Plenty.
 All applicants for rental must pay a rental deposit at an established percentage of the weekly rent value in addition to first week of rent.
 The Ministry of Plenty may at anytime terminate the rental agreement or mark it for non-renewal status.
 Non-payment of rent or lack of available funds within a Ministry account shall result in termination of the rental agreement.